Spectral Galerkin methods for transfer operators in uniformly expanding dynamics: Set-up and main theorems

 \section{Set-up and main theorems}

 In this section, we summarise the paper's chief mathematical developments.
 We will first set up the problem, introducing the maps under consideration.
-We then present the important results of the paper: Theorem \ref{t:solution} characterising an operator that explicitly solves many typical transfer operator problems; the main theorem, Theorem \ref{t:main}, which gives convergence of spectral operator estimates; its corollaries, Corollaries \ref{c:acim} and \ref{c:sum}, which give convergence of acims and other statistical properties; and finally the Theorems \ref{t:entry_p} and \ref{t:entry_np}, which bound the magnitude of transfer operator spectral coefficient matrix entries $L_{jk}$, which are central to the proof of Theorem \ref{t:main}.
-We then finally present and discuss two algorithms that implement our spectral method in a rigorously validated framework and a fast adaptive setting respectively.
+We then present the important results of the paper: Theorem \ref{t:solution} characterising an operator that explicitly solves many typical transfer operator problems; the main theorem, Theorem \ref{t:main}, which gives convergence of spectral operator estimates and Corollaries \ref{c:acim} and \ref{c:sum}, which give convergence of acims and other statistical properties as a result; and finally Theorems \ref{t:entry_p} and \ref{t:entry_np} bounding the magnitude of transfer operator spectral coefficient matrix entries $L_{jk}$, which are central to the proof of Theorem \ref{t:main}.
+We finally present two rigorously validated bounds on the Lyapunov exponent and a diffusion coefficient of the Lanford map, obtained via a rigorous implementation of our spectral method.